eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 These charts will be displayed in the central panel with the title of the *DataKind* they refer to.
 In these charts it will be displayed the Series of data that the user initialize.
-For how to set a new serie please refer to :ref:`create_serie`.
+For how to set a new series please refer to :ref:`create_serie`.

 Chart Menu
 ----------